mikalhart/Glowing-Puck-Network/ReadMe.md

 The Pucks are built to operate in two different modes.
 As table ornaments, they are mostly asleep/inert, running off battery power and invisibly awakening every minute to check for special instructions.

 At the predetermined time, the speaker (or someone in the audience) quietly enables a special 2.4GHz "Hot Spot" on her smartphone.
 This is the signal to begin.
-When the Pucks detect the new WiFi SSID **wedding-fireworks**, they know to begin the spectacular celebration Glow.
+When the Pucks detect the new WiFi SSID **wedding-fireworks**, they start the spectacular celebration Glow.

 The Pucks Glow for as long as that special WiFi SSID is enabled.
 Once it disappears, they resume their semi-dormant state.

 ### At Home

 After the Pucks have been distributed to their new homes, they must be connected to WiFi to sync with the 'Glow network'.
-At this point they should be kept more or less always plugged in.
+At this point they will be kept more or less always plugged in.

 Teaching a Puck its new home's WiFi credentials involves putting it into "WiFi Training Mode" and configuring it with a cell phone or tablet.
 Instructions can be found in the [WiFi Training](WiFi-Training.md) document.